accrescent/apkstat/README.md

 ```
 Usage of apkstat:
   -apk string
-        APK to print manifest of
+        APK to print binary XML from
   -xml string
-        binary XML to print as text
+        binary XML file to print (Android manifest is default)
 ```

-Either `-apk` or `-xml` must be specified.
+`-apk` must be specified.
+If `-xml` is specified, apkstat will attempt to print that file in the APK ZIP hierarchy.
+If it isn't, apkstat will pretty print the Android manifest.

 ### Library